 ACP: Assistant Commissioner of Police

 ACP stands for Assistant Commissioner of Police.
-It is a designation or rank that is used in police forces of many countries.
+It is used in police forces of many countries.
 In India, ACP is one of the highest ranks in IPS (Indian Police Service) or it is a designation that comes under the Indian Police Service.

 The police force of a metro city may have one or more Assistant Commissioners of Police.
 ACP of a metropolis is appointed by the Commissioner of Police.
 The appointment of ACP of a City is done as per section 50 of the Police Act 1996.

-ACP is responsible for the management of day to day operations that includes law and order and prevention of crime.
-He also provides inputs on departmental policies, actions, and decisions.
+ACP is responsible for the management of day-to-day operations that includes law and order and prevention of crime.
+He also provides input on departmental policies, actions, and decisions.
 ACP is accountable to his higher authorities.
 Besides this, he can exercise the powers or duties of the Commissioner of Police with the prior consent of the Commissioner of Police.

 How to become ACP?

 To become ACP, you have to appear and clear the UPSC exams that are conducted by the Union Public Service Commission Board.
 You have to choose IPS in this exam.
 The IPS officers as well as the DSP can be promoted to the post of ACP.
 The state police officers can also become ACP after a successful career of 10 to 15 years.
 To appear in this exam, you should have a bachelor's degree from a recognized university or education board.
 Besides this, the candidate should be a citizen of India and must have completed 21 years of age.
 The maximum age limit is different for different categories such as General, SC, OBC, ST, etc.